 Have you ever seen someone wearing face makeup that’s way too dark for their skin?
-You know the look; their face is orange while their neck is completely pale.
-Or have you spotted someone sporting foundation that’s a few shades too light, rendering them with a ghostly appearance?
-Chances are that you’ve seen both makeup atrocities before—that is—if you haven’t accidentally committed them yourself.
+You know the look—their face is orange while their neck is completely pale.
+Or, have you spotted someone sporting foundation that’s a few shades too light, giving them a ghostly appearance?
+Chances are, you’ve seen both makeup atrocities before and maybe even accidentally committed them yourself.
 The truth is, when you try to guess the perfect makeup shade for your skin, there’s a solid chance your choice won’t be an exact match.
-If you’re starting to worry whether or not you’ve chosen the right concealer and face powder, don’t fret just yet.
-We’re sharing six steps for matching your makeup to your skin tone and undertone, right here, then sharing our best foundations among other makeup product picks.

 If you have a fair skin tone…you’ve probably been described as having porcelain skin a time or two in your life.